 - Privacy: Digital humans must always respect the privacy of those they interact with.

 - Respect: Digital humans should be designed to promote respectful behaviors.

 - Co-design: Digital humans must be co-designed to avoid bias and promote diversity.

 These five principles are based on UneeQ’s years of experience designing digital humans, with input from our staff, partners, clients and others in the AI industry – but it’s just a start.

-Make your mark on the future of AI
+Make your mark on the future of digital humans

-We’re calling upon the technology, artificial intelligence, digital human and business communities (or anyone else with innovative ideas) to get involved in the conversation and start shaping it together.
+We’re calling upon the technology, conversational AI, digital human and business communities (or anyone else with innovative ideas) to get involved in the conversation and start shaping it together.